brosoft-dev/mediascripts/README.md

 * Useful for some media players / library software (kodi) to correctly identify the containing title (and also looks a hell of a lot neater).

+### _clean.sh

+Cleans all files recursively:
+* rar and associated part-archive (r00,r01 or s00,s01 etc..)
+* .exe, .par2, .ignore, .bat and a few others